arpitgarg123/Garava-official/client/README.md

 side bar fix ✅
-product pages are done but not responsive product details page are done but not responsive newsletter not responsive footer not responisve navbar fix ✅ cart page done and not mobile responsive and optimize bhi krna h thoda✅ order page done and resposinve bhi done thoda optimize krna h✅
+product pages are done but not responsive product details page are done but not responsive newsletter not responsive✅ footer not responisve✅ navbar fix ✅ cart page done and not mobile responsive and optimize bhi krna h thoda✅ order page done and resposinve bhi done thoda optimize krna h✅